sissaschool/xmlschema/doc/usage.rst

 Validation
 ----------

-The library provides several modes to validate an XML document with a schema.
+The library provides several methods to validate an XML document with a schema.

 The first mode is the method :meth:`XMLSchema.is_valid`.
 This method returns ``True`` if the XML argument is validated by the schema loaded in the instance,